apache/beam/website/www/site/content/en/documentation/programming-guide.md

 **Using the PythonExternalTransform class**

-When an SDK-specific wrapper is not available, you cound access the Python cross-language transform through the `PythonExternalTransform` class by specifying the fully qualified name and the constructor arguments of the target Python transform.
+When an SDK-specific wrapper is not available, you can access the Python cross-language transform through the `PythonExternalTransform` class by specifying the fully qualified name and the constructor arguments of the target Python transform.

 ```java
 input.apply(